sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ### Run
 You can run the jar file just created with
 ```
-hadoop jar Frequency.jar Frequency input output
+hadoop jar Frequency.jar Frequency input/case.csv output
 ```
 where `Frequency.jar` is named of jar file, `Frequency` is java class to run. `input` and `output` are parameters to the `Frequency` class we implemented.
-Please be careful that `input` and `output` are used as path in HDFS.
+Please be careful that `input/case.csv` and `output` are used as path in HDFS.
+We specify the file `input/case.csv` as input, but we can also specify `input` as input if we want to take both `input/case.csv` and `input/control.csv` into consideration.
+Notice than you don't need to create `output` folder yourself as Hadoop framework will do that for you.
+{% msginfo %}
+You may see log output like 'uber mode'.
+It means mappers and reducers will be forced to run under the same YARN container.
+{% endmsginfo %}
 While the program is running, you will see a lot of messages.
 After the job finishes, you can check the results in the `output` directory (created by Hadoop) by

 ```
 hdfs dfs -ls output